samano21/DSFinalProject/README.md

 # DSFinalProject
 Data Science Final Project for Shu and Andy

+## WriteUp.rmd
+Contains the technical writeup.
+It is organized according to the format Alex Baldenko has provided.

 ## Wrangling.rmd
+Contains all code to wrangle data.
 Simply "Run All" wrangling.rmd to create the dataset used in Analysis.Rmd.
 Running Wrangling.rmd will create a olympics9.Rdata file.

 ## Analysis.rmd